Sishir-Stha/SikaiVerse_Api/README.md

     • Common, Constants, Mapper, Entity , DTO, ErrorMessage are done
     • Starting from Login request and response DTO
     • Lambok and jpa and jakarta dependencies added

+### 2025/12/10

+    • Connection with Database is established and User Table is Created
+    • Login and Signup is done with database and endpoints are ready
+    • Authentication part is finished
+    • All the Config and security has been created (JWT & Web config and Security config )